EstellaHumanoids/Humanoid-Robot/CONTRIBUTING.md

 # Contributing to Estella 🤖✨

 Thank you for your interest in contributing to **Estella — the open-source humanoid robot inspired by human anatomy.**
 Estella replicates the beauty of our gestures, the strength of our spine, and the freedom of our movement.
-By opening the project, we aim to build a true mirror of us — **built for the community, by the community.**
+By opening the project, we aim to build a true mirror of us, **built for the community, by the community.**

 ---

 ## 💡 How You Can Contribute
-We welcome contributions from everyone — whether you’re a researcher, engineer, designer, or robotics enthusiast.
+We welcome contributions from everyone, whether you’re a researcher, engineer, designer, or robotics enthusiast.
 Here are some ways to get involved:

-- 🦴 **3D Design & CAD** – Improve existing modules (face, spine, shoulders) or propose new ones.
+- 🦴 **3D Design & CAD**: Improve existing modules (face, spine, shoulders) or propose new ones.
-- 💻 **Software & Control** – Develop control algorithms, simulations, or testing tools.
+- 💻 **Software & Control**: Develop control algorithms, simulations, or testing tools.
-- 📖 **Documentation** – Write or improve guides, tutorials, and diagrams.
+- 📖 **Documentation**: Write or improve guides, tutorials, and diagrams.
-- 🌍 **Community** – Share ideas, help others, and join discussions.
+- 🌍 **Community**: Share ideas, help others, and join discussions.

 ---